 Andrew Augustin has been inspired by art since he was a boy.
 He dreamed of creating his own worlds as an animator or comic-book artist when he grew up.
-Today, the 27-year-old has achieved his childhood dream, and then some, as the founder of Notion Games LLC, an independent game development studio in his hometown of Austin, Texas.
+Today, he has achieved his childhood dream, and then some, as the founder of Notion Games LLC, an independent game development studio in his hometown of Austin, Texas.

 Augustin is the first to admit that he has faced plenty of obstacles along the way.

 Getting to create games all day may sound like the best career idea ever, but the road to start doing that career — and keep doing it — took hard work and a willingness to take numerous risks.

 Turning art into interactive games